Solo at the Creek in April

 By this time Christina was camping with me to be closer to Phil and crew, who were down in site 5.
 We’d all meet for morning coffee around his table and talk about where to climb that day.
 One day, she got frustrated with the 11AM alpine starts and spent the morning reading in her van, waiting for ‘the crew’ to get ready.

 After hearing about her frustration with our slow pace, I was trying to hurry the next morning, thinking maybe she and I could get an early start and meet the main crew later.
 But I had to visit the restroom next to Phils site, so I brought my cup of coffee over to see what ‘the crew’ was planning, before I went to see what Christina wanted to do.
 To my surprise, there she was, lazing around at the picnic table with the crew.
-And by the way, the crew was: Phil, Andrew, Haley, Jacs (Australian with minivan), Peter (Pharmacist from Norway), Nat (Squamish) his girlfriend Huly Nam and Alex, with maybe Dianna.
+And by the way, the crew was: Phil, Anthony, Haley, Jacs (Australian with minivan), Peter (Pharmacist from Norway), Nat (Squamish) his girlfriend Huly Nam and Alex, with maybe Dianna.

 April 18 Tuesday seven of us headed towards 4×4 wall.
 As we approached the first crossing we saw Nat and Huly Nam on the far side afoot.
 They had parked at the restroom and forded the river on foot.
 They were just drying off their feet as we approached in the amphibious Tundra.
 I was feeling a little cocky and maybe going a little too fast.
 This was not my first rodeo.
 I hit the water hard and sent up a huge bow wave that went over the wind shield.
 As we motorboated across we could see Nat and his girlfriend laughing hilariously at my stupid driving.
 But it was all in good fun.
 We pulled up next to them and asked if they wanted a ride the last mile to the trail head.
 They were like, hell yeah!
 They joined the crew in the back of the truck and we drove up to the parking spot.
 It’s the one on the left that has the deeply slanted shoulder by a fence where I camped once with Chad and Cole.